 Please fill out the Immunization Requirements Forms attached below and submit them with your vaccine records.

 Mail: Kean University Health Services, P.O.
 Box 411, Union, NJ 07083

 E-mail: firstname.lastname@example.org (Please provide your name and Kean ID#)

 Walk-In: Downs Hall, Rm.
 126. Hours of operation are Monday - Friday 9:00 a.m. - 5:00 p.m.

 The state requires the appropriate documents from all students to remain enrolled in a state university.

 All students born after 12/31/56: Proof of two measles vaccines, one mumps vaccine, and one rubella vaccine (MMR), all administered after your first birthday and after 12/31/67.
 The two measles vaccines must have been administered at least one month apart.
 If records are unavailable, you can take a blood test (Antibodies IgG) to prove immunity.
 If non-immune, the state requires you to receive the vaccine(s).

 All new students taking 12 or more credits: Proof of the three-dose hepatitis B series (or two-dose adult series as notated by the physician).
 If records are unavailable, you can take a blood test (Surface Antibodies) to prove immunity.
 If non-immune, the state requires you to receive the series.

-International students only: TB testing results from within the last sixth months are required [PPD/Mantoux (BCG Not Accepted)]
+All students enrolled in the International Studies Program: Tuberculosis (TB, PPD, Mantoux) testing results from within the last sixth months are required (BCG is not accepted).

-Office Policies: Due to the volume of records, submissions by fax are not accepted; only copies of your record are accepted, as Health Services does not make copies of your original record; records may take 2-3 business days to process; record requests may take 5 business days or longer to process.
+Office Policies: Due to the volume of records submissions by fax are not accepted; records submissions and/or record requests may take up to 5 business days to process

 1. Where can I locate my record?